tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 After describing the dangers Jon did add the caveat that clearly the easy solutions outlined above are not at all easy in real life.

 Finally, Jon gave us a challenge.
-The challenge was to bath in passion!
+The challenge was to bathe in passion!
 If a speaker did not inspire us with passion we should leave the session and find passion somewhere else.
 When we introduced ourselves to each other in the breaks we should do so with passion!